Coiot/cbr-main/src/albums/CBRYTest.md

 - scene_number: 97
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbry-test-scene97.jpg
   narration: "<p>The Mediterrean waters looks like they belongs to Sicily.
-Qian Liu gains the new title of Podesta from building a wonder (yup, that’s a thing with Sovereignty—unique titles and governments for building certain wonders). </p>"
+Qian Liu gains the new title of Podesta, which is a title granted by finishing the Aesthetics tree (plus being a Republic).
+Some titles are also tied to Wonders, while others are locked behind certain Reforms, Policies, and Governments.</p>"
 - scene_number: 98
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbry-test-scene98.jpg